meteor/meteor/content/ui-ux.md

 <h4 id="patterns-for-new-data">UX patterns for displaying new data</h4>

 An interesting UX challenge in a realtime system like Meteor involves how to bring new information (like changing data in a list) to the user's attention.
-As [Dominic](http://blog.percolatestudio.com/design/design-for-realtime/) points out, it's not always a good idea to simply update the contents of a list as quickly as possible, as it's easy to miss changes or get confused about what's happened.
+As [Dominic](http://blog.percolatestudio.com/design/design-for-realtime/) points out, it's not always a good idea to update the contents of a list as quickly as possible, as it's easy to miss changes or get confused about what's happened.

 One solution to this problem is to *animate* list changes (which we'll look at in the [animation section](#animation)), but this isn't always the best approach.
 For instance, if a user is reading a list of comments, they may not want to see any changes until they are done with the current comment thread.

 An option in this case is to call out that there are changes to the data the user is looking at without actually making UI updates.
 In a system like Meteor which is reactive by default, it isn't necessarily easy to stop such changes from happening!

 However, it is possible to do this thanks to our split between smart and reusable components.
-The reusable component simply renders what it's given, so we use our smart component to control that information.
+The reusable component renders what it's given, so we use our smart component to control that information.
 We can use a [*local collection*](collections.html#local-collections) to store the rendered data, and then push data into it when the user requests an update:

 ```js
 Template.Lists_show_page.onCreated(function() {